 Writing to AnOther over email during the first week of her exhibition, I’ve Always Been a Weeper at the Cinema, Wei Wei describes finding inspiration in poetry – Allen Ginsberg is a longtime favourite, as well as Edward Storer and Emily Berry more recently – and cinema, and especially enjoying a summer of falling in love and “floating in the ocean in Patmos, and floating in the lakes in Berlin.
 And eating zucchini boiled and sea urchins!”

-There is a hint of melancholy to Wei Wei’s looming works, whether in images of snakes coiling across the surface or references to artists like Ana Mendieta in some works’ titles (the artists loves the late Mendieta’s use of red “like a rose wilting”).
+There is a hint of melancholy to Wei Wei’s looming works, whether in images of snakes coiling across the surface or references to artists like Ana Mendieta in some works’ titles (the artist loves the late Mendieta’s use of red “like a rose wilting”).
 Here, in her own lyrical words, Wei Wei explains the story behind I’ve Always Been a Weeper at the Cinema.

 “I feel that the work contains within it a sense of nostalgia already, and that comes from being in a place that you know isn’t permanent.
 I went to Berlin in search of a new feeling of sunlight and a new feeling of space – new atmospheres to conjure paintings within.
 The paintings will serve as a memory of my time in Berlin, a beautiful sweet time of summer and cobbled streets and dancing late into the night and drinking wine on the studio floor with my new friends and, above all, of falling in love.